ktoso/swift-evolution/proposals/nnnn-custom-actor-executors.md

 The design of `SerialExecutor` currently does not support non-reentrant actors, and it does not support executors for which dispatch is always synchronous (e.g. that just acquire a traditional mutex).

 To further explain the relationship of new and existing APIs in this proposal, we opted to keep the `@available` annotations on the discussed types, so that it is clearer which APIs exist today and cannot be entirely changed, and which APIs are new additions.
-Notably, there are no official APIs for operations like running a job before they were introduced in this prposal.
+Notably, there are no official APIs for operations like running a job before they were introduced in this proposal.

 ## Effect on API resilience